COVID-19 SAFETY GUIDELINES

-As we begin to reopen, we have been looking for ways to get back to what we love to do the most in the safest possible way.
-Safety for our staff and our divers have always been a priority for us and now more than ever!
+Since we have reopened we have looked for ways to get back to what we love to do the most in the safest possible way.
+Safety for our staff and our clients have always been a priority for us and now more than ever!

-Therefore, to reduce the risk of disease transmission during the COVID-19 pandemic, Dive Cenotes Mexico has implemented the below safety practices based upon recommendation offered by the Mexican Secretaria de Salud, Mexican Secretaria del Trabajo y Prevision Social, Gobierno del Estado Quintana Roo, WHO (World Health Organization), CDC (United States Centers of Disease Control and Prevention), EPA (United States Environmental Protection Agency), DAN (Divers Alert Network) and PADI (Professional Association of Diving Instructors).
+Therefore, to reduce the risk of disease transmission during the COVID-19 pandemic, Dive Cenotes Mexico has implemented the below safety practices based upon recommendation offered by the State of Quintana Roo, Mexico, EPA (United States Environmental Protection Agency), DAN (Divers Alert Network) and PADI (Professional Association of Diving Instructors).

-When diving with us, by following the below guidelines, you will help protecting our staff as well as yourself.
+By following these guidelines you will help protecting our staff as well as yourself.

-- Our dive shop will be open only for confirmed reservations to reduce any unnecessary traffic in the shop thereby reducing the risk of spreading the virus.
+1. Dive Cenotes Mexico will be open for confirmed reservations only to avoid any unnecessary traffic in the shop and therefore reduce the risk of spreading the virus.

-- You will receive our digital liability release form as well as a COVID-19 Health Declaration Form before your diving date which you will have to send back completed and signed before your diving day to reduce the time spent inside the shop.
+2. Before your diving date we will provide you with our digital liability release form as well as a COVID-19 Health Declaration Form which will have to be sent back completed and signed before your diving day to reduce the time spent inside the shop.

-- A face mask must be worn by all persons entering the shop or back yard at all times.
+5. All persons entering the shop or back yard are required to wear a face mask at all times.

-- Your body temperature will be measured with a digital thermometer at the entrance.
+7. Your body temperature will be measured with a digital thermometer as you enter the shop.

-- Disinfecting gel will be provided as you enter the shop and we encourage you to reapply disinfecting gel regularly but especially after coughing, sneezing, or using the restroom.
+8. You will use disinfecting gel as you enter the shop and we encourage you to reapply disinfecting gel regularly but especially after coughing or sneezing.

-- We encourage divers to bring their own equipment or at least their mask and fins.
+9. We encourage divers to bring their own equipment or at least their mask and fins.
 If you will rent our equipment our staff will set up the dive gear for you.
 Divers who come with their own gear handle their own dive equipment.
-Each diver will receive a box for his/her equipment which will be handled only by the diver.

-- We will provide transportation from our dive shop or meeting point to the dive sites and back.
-We, however, encourage our divers to consider renting a car and follow us with it to the dive sites.
-Also, accompanying non-divers will not be allowed to ride in our car.
+10. We will provide transportation from our dive shop to the dive sites and back but encourage our clients to rent a car and follow us to the dive sites.

 In the US hypochlorous acid is approved for use by the EPA and the FDA.
 In Europe it is approved through the EU Biocide and CE Mark.